La Basse Cour: B&B near Alencon, Normandy

 Ancinnes St Pierre, St Paul

-The "Boule d'Or" restaurant closed in 2012 but there are restaurants and bars nearby at Neufchâtel and a great choice of restaurants at Alençon, Saint Paterne or Arçonnay - all under 10 minutes.
+Like so many village bar-restaurants, the old "Boule d'Or" restaurant in Ancinnes has closed but there are restaurants and bars nearby at Neufchâtel and a great choice of restaurants at Alençon, Saint Paterne or Arçonnay - all under 10 minutes.

 See our "Where to Eat" page for further details, opening hours and so on.